-Summary Variant of Concern Omicron - Detected in at least 153 countries and dominating globally - Split into different lineages based on different mutational profiles.
+• Variant of Concern Omicron

+- Detected in at least 153 countries and dominating globally - Split into different lineages based on different mutational profiles.
 Predominant lineages currently BA.1 (21K), BA.1.1 (21K, BA.1+spike R346K), BA.2 (21L), BA.3 (21M).
-More lineages are being assigned but defining mutations are not yet available. - South Africa (detected in all provinces): - Dominated December, January and February sequencing data at >99% of genomes - While BA.1 was the predominant sub-lineage in December (85%) and January (53%), the proportion of BA.2 increased from 5% in December and 36% in January to 78% in February - Low frequency of previously circulating variants such as Delta still detected in recent data
+More lineages are being assigned but defining mutations are not yet available. - South Africa (detected in all provinces): - Dominated December, January and February sequencing data at >98% of genomes - While BA.1 was the predominant sub-lineage in December (85%) and January (49%), the proportion of BA.2 increased from 5% in December and 41% in January to 83% in February - BA.3 continues to be detected at low levels - Low frequency of previously circulating variants such as Delta and Beta still detected in recent data